segmentio/events/README.md

 }
 ```

+Note that using the extended syntax is optional and the regular `fmt` format
+is supported as well.

 ### Compatibility with the standard library

 The standard `log` package doesn't give much flexibility when it comes to its